-The nearly 80,000 ha St James Station was purchased by the Nature Heritage Fund in 2008.
-A decade later consultation to review the land classification is only just beginning.
+The nearly 80,000 ha St James Station was purchased by the Nature Heritage Fund in 2008, but has still not been reclassified.

 Other additions came when the West Coast Forest Accord was cancelled in 2000 and the region received \$120 million in compensation.
 These ex-timberland forests were assessed and almost all were found worthy of protection, with around 130,000 ha of forest added to our conservation land.
 While much of this new conservation land acquired other classifications some remains in the stewardship category.